numenta/nupic-legacy/docs/source/quick-start/algorithms.rst

 Creating Encoders
 +++++++++++++++++

-First, we'll need to create the encoders we'll use to do this:
+First, let's create the encoders we'll use to encode different semantics of our input data stream:

 .. literalinclude:: ../../examples/algo/create-encoders.py